wambui-pixel/magistrala-main-clone/README.md

 ## Documentation 📚

-Official documentation is hosted at [SuperMQ official docs page][docs].
-Documentation is auto-generated, checkout the instructions on [official docs repository](https://github.com/absmach/supermq-docs):
+The official documentation is hosted at [SuperMQ docs page](https://docs.supermq.abstractmachines.fr).

+Documentation is auto-generated, check out the instructions in the [docs repository](https://github.com/absmach/supermq-docs).
 If you spot an error or a need for corrections, please let us know - or even better: send us a PR! 💌

 ## Community and Contributing 🤝